cskwork/cskwork/README.md

-# Danny | Full-Stack Developer × AI Backend Builder
+# Danny | Backend Developer × AI Builder

 > Seoul, Korea | Building tools at the intersection of AI and web development